Interested in becoming a volunteer mentor?

 Training is based on modules designed by the National Mentoring and Befriending Network (www.mandbf.org.uk).
 The three sessions each last three hours.

 Mentors will be trained to challenge appropriately and will be supported in their work with regular supervision, peer group sessions, training support, advice and guidance .

 Typically mentors would see a mentee for an hour once a week until the mentee has achieved the goals he or she has set for themselves.

 Setting the boundaries

-Meetings may take place at a café, library or other convenient public place, sometimes at our learning centres, or when mentoring young people under 16s in schools but never at a mentor or mentee’s home.
+Meetings may take place at a café, library or other convenient public place.

 Supporting the mentors

-Mentors have regular one-to-one meetings with one of the programme managers, as well as group meetings with other mentors to provide mutual support.
+Mentors are supported by the mentor co-ordinator Cathy Leamon, who will ensure there is the support, guidance and resources to make a success of the mentoring project.
+Mentors have regular one-to-one meetings with one of the programme managers as well as group meetings with other mentors to provide mutual support.